National Museum of Prehistory

-The National Museum of Prehistory is an archeological museum that includes an archeological site and a natural park.
-The museum focuses on the study of prehistory and indigenous culture with exhibits featuring Taiwan’s natural history, Taiwan’s prehistory, and the aboriginal history in Taiwan, which shows the geologic, biologic, prehistoric and anthropic change of Taiwan.
+The National Museum of Prehistory is an archeological museum that includes an archeological site and a natural park The museum focuses on the study of prehistory and indigenous culture with exhibits featuring Taiwan’s natural history, Taiwan’s prehistory and the aboriginal history in Taiwan.
+Exhibits show the geologic, biologic, prehistory, and anthropic change of Taiwan from past to present.

-Due to the immense, dark beefwood trees along its trails, Taitung’s Forest Park is nicknamed the “Black Forest.”
-The trees, planted to help to reduce wind damage and provides shade from the summer heat, used to make the whole piece of land look pitch-black, hence the name!
+Due to the immense dark beefwood trees along the trail, Taitung Forest Park is nicknamed “Black Forest.”
+The trees are there to reduce wind damage and provides shade from the scorching summer heat.

-Taitung has a very diverse and rich ethnic culture.
-The architecture of the many historical buildings in Taitung’s downtown can be traced back to the Qing Dynasty period, the Japanese Colonization Period, and the Taiwan Recovery period.
-For example, the Baoting Art and Culture Center, built in 1936 under Japanese rule, functioned as both the mayor’s residence and the town hall.
-The traditional Japanese house is charming and harkens back to the aesthetic of days gone by.
+Taitung has a diverse and rich ethnic culture.
+Historical buildings in downtown can be traced back to the Qing Dynasty, the Japanese Colonial Period and the Taiwan Recovery period.
+Baoting Art and Culture Center is one example of the unique architecture.
+It was built in 1936 when Taiwan was under Japanese rule period.
+As the mayor’s residence and the town hall.
+The traditional Japanese house is charming and retains the tranquil atmosphere of a different time.

-Chinese temples and churches are another place to appreciate local cultures as well as traditional architecture.
-These temples provide not only a place to practice religion but a space for social gatherings.
-Visitors are also welcome to spend the day socializing and enjoying the local desserts such as green bean soup, sweet potato chips, mochi, or shaved ice, among others, to name a few.
-Let an afternoon go by as you wander around the alleys.
-The stores are calling your name!
+Chinese temples and churches are another place to enjoy local cultures as well as study traditional architecture.
+These temples provide a place to practice religion but also a common location for social gatherings.
+Visitors often enjoy spending the day socializing and enjoying the local desserts such as green bean soup, sweet potato chips, and mochi.